 Remote work – the best way to travel continuously

-Another approach - more lucrative but it takes longer to get off the ground - is to start an online career.
-It won’t just help you save money for your trip, it’ll help you make money while you travel (which is point #4 on this list).
+Another approach – more lucrative but it takes longer to get off the ground – is to start an online career.
+It won’t just help you save money for your trip, it’ll help you make money while you travel (which is what this strategy is about).
 If you become location-independent now, it means you won’t have to go back home to save up for your next trip.
-You can just keep traveling.
+You can just keep traveling if you so choose.

-Just browse through available jobs on Freelancer.com and see what’s out there: you might be surprised how many agencies are looking for ad hoc work that you are more than qualified to offer.
+Just browse through available jobs on Freelancer.com just to see what’s out there: you might be surprised how many agencies are looking for ad hoc work that you are more than qualified to offer.

 Before you book your flight, you need to know how much your trip will cost.
 I’ve put together a comprehensive resource page on how to plan your travel budget so read that first if you haven’t yet got a $$ figure in mind for your trip.

 You can also use this Budget My Trip printable planner to create a plan and answer the elusive question, “How much money do you need to travel?”